koka-lang/koka/doc/spec/tour.kk.md

 ```
 ~

-That means we can declare our `:raise` effect more concisely as:
+That means we can declare our `:raise` effect signature also more concisely as:
 ```unchecked
 effect control raise( msg : string ) : a
 ```

 ### Resuming  { #sec-resume; }